⚡️ Coronavirus (COVID-19) update

 We welcome applications from graduates who are interested in exploring the patterns and processes of environmental change, who have a strong commitment to physical geography, and who are motivated to undertake rigorous training.

-Application deadline is 15 June 2017 to start in winter semester 2017/18 (mid-October).
+The application deadline is 15 June 2020 to start in winter semester 2020/21 (mid-October).
 We ask all students applicants to please register online.